Designing for Crisis ResPonse

 (01)

-A single radius applied to all alert topics like weather, crime, and infrastructure caused alert noise and missed threats
+A single radius applied to all alert topics caused noise and missed threats

 Too wide = overwhelming noise.
 Too narrow = missed threats.